micheleantonazzi/bioinformatics-project/README.md

 ### Percepetron and multi-layer perceptron

-The perceptron and multi-layer perceptron are included in the comparison models because they are the simpler version of FFNN
+The perceptron and multi-layer perceptron are included in the comparison models because they are the simpler version of feed-forward and convolutional neural network, so they are used both in epigenomic and sequence experiments.
+The model of perceptron is the simpler neural network, formed by an input layer and a single output neuron without any hidden layer.
+Its structure and the parameters are shown in the tables below.

 # Experimental setup